October 21, 2006

 Exterior

-Surrounding 3/4ths of the stadium in a horseshoe design is an off-white concrete wall, designed almost to look like bricks.
+Surrounding 3/4ths of the stadium in a horseshoe design is a light brown concrete wall, designed almost to look like bricks.
 There are many square arches throughout and it mimics old Palmer Stadium, just without a true main entrance (which would have been good here).
-It is nice that the exterior is a separate structure from the actual seating bowl.
-In small black letters is the name “Princeton University” above each entrance.
+Although plain, it is nice that the exterior is a separate structure from the actual seating bowl.
+In small letters is the name “Princeton University” above each entrance.

 Concourse and Food

-The concourse runs underneath the upper-deck and is mostly covered, expect for a couple corners and the south end.
-There is plenty of room and though it is quite bland with mostly beige concrete to look at, I do like the touch of landscaping and shrubbery that is set up along the sides.
+The roomy concourse runs underneath the upper-deck and is mostly covered, expect for a couple corners and the south end.
+There is plenty of room and though it is bland with mostly beige concrete to look at, I do like the touch of landscaping and shrubbery that is set up along the sides.
 There are even some trees in the corners.
-What is awkward are the steps that bring fans up from the main concourse to the seats and there is a gap in the seating bowl that allows you to see the stadium, but not the field.
-For those that sit in the upper deck, even though there is not a separate concourse, there are walkways that lead to bathrooms, which is nice because the steep stairs can be a workout.
+What is awkward are that steps are needed to bring fans up from the main concourse to the lower deck of seats.
+That also means no field view.
+For those that sit in the upper deck, even though there is not a separate concourse, there are crossing platforms that lead to bathrooms, which is nice because the steep stairs can be a workout.
+Bathrooms overall are plentiful.
 Inside the stadium is a walkway at the top of the lower deck that features accessible seating.
-I mentioned the blandness earlier with the concourse and that is accentuated by just three tiny built-in concession areas.
-These include food options that are generally basic.
-No pizza, popcorn, peanuts or beer.
-However, a separate corner grill at least offers burgers, chicken and fries.
-Plus, there was a surprise addition during my 2021 visit which included sushi (I think I’ll pass).

 Concourse Ranking: 3.5 out of 5